How to Use and Load Static Files in Django?

 filepath = static('sample.pdf')

-Note: If you are using open() method to read the static file, static() method is not going to work and so the Django static file.
+Note: If you are using open() method to read the static file, static() method is not going to work and so is the Django static file.

 from django.templatetags.static import static